 If you’re looking to create employment opportunities or find entry-level workers who recently graduated from school, you can join a career fair.
 This option is ideal for speaking with potential candidates face to face and helping them understand your company’s vision.

 Your hiring process should begin with a well-written employment contract.
-Laos’s employment laws require these agreements, and you should include any information valuable to the job, such as pay rate, working hours, benefits, termination rules, and overtime policies.
+Laos’s employment laws require these agreements, and you should include all required information as well as details valuable to the job, such as pay rate, working hours, benefits, termination rules, and overtime policies.

 After creating and discussing the contract with your employee, you need to gather vital identification information for payroll processes.
 Obtain the employee’s ID so the Social Security Fund can make contributions every month and their tax number to report income for tax deductions.
 You may ask for banking information to provide payment through direct deposit.